urstylelimon/ecommerce_task/readme.txt

 Body: JSON

 {
-  "email": "email",
+  "email": "admin@gmail.com",
-  "password": "password"
+  "password": "admin"
 }

 you will get a refresh and access token.

 ------------------------------------------------
+* For Cetegory
+Use postman to send Post request : "http://127.0.0.1:8000/api/products/" and also add in Postman Header section key: category and Value: Bag

 * For profile
-Use postman to send Post request : "http://127.0.0.1:8000/api/profile/" and also add in Postman Header section key: Authorization and Value: Bearer Access key
+Use postman to send Post request : "http://127.0.0.1:8000/api/profile/" and also add in Postman Header section key: Authorization and Value: Bearer <Access key>

 *Testing Stripe Payments

-Use Postman to send a POST request to: "http://127.0.0.1:8000/api/checkout-session/" with JSON body: and also add in Postman Header section key: Authorization and Value: Bearer Access key
+Use Postman to send a POST request to: "http://127.0.0.1:8000/api/checkout-session/" with JSON body: and also add in Postman Header section key: Authorization and Value: Bearer <Access key>

 {
   "product_id": 1